 Failure of Government

-The vote has power to change things, anyway the point I was going to make is most people don’t vote and yet they expect things to change.
+The vote has the power to change things, anyway, the point I was going to make is most people don’t vote and yet they expect things to change.
 A lot of challenges facing the nation can be linked to the present government but complaining and blaming blinds us from opportunities.

 Who is corrupt